England Under 20

 The England Under 20 squad contains the senior England players of the future and they compete in the U20 Six Nations and the IRB Junior World Championship each season.
 Under the stewardship of Head Coach Nick Walshe and assistant Ian Peel, many members of the squad boast Aviva Premiership and Heineken Cup experience and will be looking to continue England's excellent recent record at this level after winning the U20 Six Nations in 2008, 2011, 2012 and 2013 and winning the 2013 IRB Junior World Championship final against Wales in France, having reached the 2008, 2009 and 2011 finals, losing out to New Zealand each time.

-A product of Skinners’ School in Tunbridge Wells, Harry Sloan is a member of Harlequins Academy and made his senior debut last November against Northampton Saints in the LV=Cup when he not only played for the full 80 minutes but was also a try-scorer.
+A product of Skinners’ School in Tunbridge Wells, Harry Sloan is a member of Harlequins Academy and made his senior debut in November 2012 against Northampton Saints in the LV= Cup when he not only played for the full 80 minutes but was also a try-scorer.

 Top of page